-Students who complete at least 12 credits (in courses graded A, B, C, D, or F) with a GPA of at least 3.5 in an academic year at UMUC are eligible for the Dean's List.
+Students who complete at least 6 credits (in courses graded A, B, C, D, or F) with a GPA of at least 3.5 in a term and maintain a cumulative GPA of at least 3.5 are eligible for the Dean's List.

-Students who fail to earn the required average by the end of the academic year must complete a minimum of 12 more credits during the next academic year to be considered for the Dean's List again.
-All courses taken during an academic year are used in computing the average, even though the total number of credits may exceed 12.
-An academic year is designated as summer through spring terms.
-Eligibility for the Dean's List is calculated once a year.
+Students who fail to earn the required average by the end of the term must complete a minimum of 6 more credits during the next term to be considered for the Dean's List again.
+All courses taken during a term are used in computing the average, even though the total number of credits may exceed 6.
+A term is designated as fall, spring, or summer.
+Eligibility for the Dean's List is calculated once each term.